 — Mark 6:37-38 NLT

 In the previous verses, Jesus' disciples expressed their concern for the crowds following Jesus.
 Now Jesus challenges them to do the impossible: "You feed them!"
-At first, they don't get the impossibility of his command.
+At first, the disciples don't get the impossibility of his command.
 They are still locked into their normal ways of handling need.
-So Jesus tells them to check their available resources—5 loaves and 2 fish.
+So Jesus tells them to check their available resources.
+They find five loaves and two fish.
 Now they can be certain that the task they face is impossible for them.
-At one time or another, nearly everyone of us is called upon to serve others in an impossible situation: during the illness of a family member or in a time of real financial pinch or when we're facing a difficult ministry challenge or in an unfamiliar environment or ... .
+At one time or another, nearly every one of us is called on to serve others in an impossible situation: during the illness of a family member or in time of a real financial pinch or when we're facing a difficult ministry challenge or in an unfamiliar environment or ... .
 No matter what the challenge may be, we realize that we cannot accomplish our tasks through our own strength.
 Jesus wants us to realize exactly where we are: in an impossible situation unless his provision, his grace, his power, his guidance, and his providence carry us through.
 Jesus wants us to know that our resources are limited ... but his are unlimited.

 Father in heaven, I realize that I am not sufficient for the challenges I face.
-I confess that my resources are limited and that without your help, mercy, grace, and power I cannot do what I need to do.
+I confess that my own resources are limited and that without your help, mercy, grace, and power, I cannot do what I need to do.
 Please help me!
-In Jesus name I pray.
+In Jesus' name, I pray.
 Amen.